DFKI-NI/syclops/docs/docs/usage/job_description/config_descriptions/pixel_annotation.md

 ```

 In the provided configuration, a variety of pixel annotations are set up, each with their unique identifiers.
 Additionally, if the [scene debugging](/developement/debugging/#visually-debug-a-job-file) is active, the scene will break and open in Blender before rendering.

+## Metadata Output

+Along with the output files, a `metadata.yaml` file is generated in the output folder.
+This file contains metadata about the keypoint output, including the output type, format, description, expected steps, sensor name, and output ID.